Where Does Shea Butter Come From?

-All of these skin products we see in the store love to put the words 'Shea' on the description but why?
+So many skin products we see in the store love to put the words 'Shea butter’ on the description but why?
 What is Shea?
 Why do I want it on my skin?
 Is it even worth it, and if it is, how can I get the most and best quality of it.

 We can call this tree the Karite tree, Vitellaria Paradoxa, or just Shea tree (I promise it will answer to either of its names.)
 It comes from the Sopotaceae family of trees that is common in Africa.